meegneto/uno/doc/articles/uno-app-solution-structure.md

     The head projects are the projects that generate the executable binaries for the platform.
 They are also the projects that are used to debug the application on the platform.
 Right-click on the project in the **Solution Explorer** tool window and select `Set as Startup Project` to debug the application on the platform.

-2. A `MyApp.csproj` file.
-This is the **Application Class Library** for the application and contains most of the code for the application.
+2. The `MyApp.csproj` file is the **Application Class Library** for the application and contains most of the code for the application.
+3. The `MyApp.Shared.csproj` is a placeholder project used to edit the `AppHead.xaml` and `base.props` files.
+These files are automatically included in all other heads.
+This project is present to support the `.Windows` head and WinAppSDK.
+This project is not intended to be built and produces no output.
     The **Application Class Library** will contain most of the classes, XAML files, [String resources](features/working-with-strings.md) and assets ([images](features/working-with-assets.md), [fonts](features/custom-fonts.md) etc) for the application.